lantos1618/ewor_brainfuck/notes.md

  | 1 => we do sys call
  | 0 => we do not do sys call, normal BF

+nope nevermind that was a bad idea.
+We should just have bf -a for bfa and bf for bf.

 match char